 \subsection{Mappings of value functions $V$}

-Though it would be natural to consider mappings of $\delta$ to solve for $\delta$, we can alternatively solve for consumers' value functions $V$ using a mapping of $V$, and then recover $\delta$ using an analytical formula.
+Although it may seem intuitive to consider mappings of $\delta$ to solve for $\delta$, we can alternatively solve for consumers' value functions $V$ using a mapping of $V$, and then recover $\delta$ using an analytical formula.
 Here, consumer $i$'s value function, or the inclusive value, is defined as follows:

 Below, we discuss the approach solving for $V$.
 It seems that applying the approach is not necessary, when only considering the static BLP models.
 The approach directly solving for $\delta$ is more intuitive and standard.
-Nevertheless, when considering dynamic BLP models, introducing the approach solving for $V$ is attractive, because it has a close relationship with value function iterations typically used to solve dynamic models, as discussed in Section \ref{sec:Dynamic-BLP-model}.
+However, when examining dynamic BLP models, introducing the approach solving for $V$ is attractive, because it closely relates with the value function iterations typically used in solving dynamic models, as discussed in Section \ref{sec:Dynamic-BLP-model}.

-The idea of solving for consumer-type specific variables in the inner loop of static BLP estimations was first proposed in \citet{kalouptsidi2012market}.
-Nevertheless, the original algorithms proposed by \citet{kalouptsidi2012market} have convergence problems.
-The algorithms we discuss below overcome the issues by choosing appropriate mappings that have dualistic relations with the mappings of $\delta$.
-For further discussion on \citet{kalouptsidi2012market}'s algorithm, see Appendix \ref{subsec:Kalouptsidi-method}.
+\citet{kalouptsidi2012market} first proposed solving for consumer-type specific variables in the inner loop of static BLP estimations.
+However, the original algorithms have convergence problems.
+The following algorithms overcome the issues by choosing appropriate mappings that have dualistic relations with the mappings of $\delta$.
+For further discussion on the \citet{kalouptsidi2012market}'s algorithms, see the Supplemental Appendix.